SWECO BUILDING STANDARDS GUIDANCE NOTE

 Guidance

-If the independent section is completely separate with no “pedestrian” connection (doorway, archway or similar opening), then it should be relatively simple to confirm the client’s interpretation.
+If a section is designed and constructed completely separately with no “pedestrian” connection (doorway, archway or similar opening) to another section then it should be relatively simple to confirm the client’s interpretation and can show the sections have been designed and constructed independently.

-Where the independent sections are connected by a “pedestrian” connection, the client should clearly establish that these connections are only for the purposes of emergency use or access for maintenance.
-It would be expected the client outlines how the connections use is confined to emergency or access for maintenance through physical controls and management.
+Where the sections are connected by a “pedestrian” connection, it should be clearly established that these connections are only for the purposes of emergency use or access for maintenance.
+It would be expected the client outlines how the connections use is confined to emergency or access for maintenance purposes.
+As a minimum this would be through physical controls & management but may involve additional layers of management such as security, concierge and tenant co-operation.

 We are aware that consideration is being made to change this guidance when looking at hospitals and care homes.
-Clients can be made aware of this potential change, but it cannot be used as justification until the guidance has been formally released.
+Clients can be made aware of this potential change.
+It cannot be used as justification until the guidance has been formally released.
 When/if this change is made this guidance will be updated.

 The contents of this Guidance Note are confidential to Sweco and the intended recipient and are subject to copyright in favour of Sweco.
 The content of this Guidance Note must not be reproduced by any person (including the intended recipient) without the prior written consent of Sweco.